ForPaperSubmissions/Attributed_Hypergraph_Representation_for_Clustering_Code/README.md

 python AHRC.py --dataset coau_cora<br/>

 Output:<br/>
-The metric scores obtained would be saved in file output_metrics.txt under the folder code/.<br/>
+The metric scores obtained would be saved in the file output_metrics.txt under the folder code/.<br/>

 Example-2:<br/>
 Calculate the average running time of AHRC on dataset coau_cora.<br/>
 python AHRC.py --dataset coau_cora --timer True<br/>

 Output:<br/>
-The running time would be saved in file output_time.txt under the folder code/.<br/>
+The running time would be saved in the file output_time.txt under the folder code/.<br/>

 Example-3:<br/>
 Evaluate the clustering results of GRC+ on dataset coau_cora<br/>
 python train.py --dataset coau_cora<br/>

 Output:<br/>
-The metric scores obtained would be saved in file GRCPLUS.txt under the folder data/coau_cora/results/.<br/>
+The metric scores obtained would be saved in the file GRCPLUS.txt under the folder data/coau_cora/results/.<br/>

 Example-4:<br/>
 Evaluate the clustering results of TCL+ on dataset coau_cora<br/>
 python train.py --dataset coau_cora<br/>

 Output:<br/>
-The metric scores obtained would be saved in file TCLPLUS.txt under the folder data/coau_cora/results/.<br/>
+The metric scores obtained would be saved in the file TCLPLUS.txt under the folder data/coau_cora/results/.<br/>